 section.
 Books and additional supplies cost approximately $100 per course.
 There

-are other related costs which must be considered by the Visual Arts students
+are other related costs which must be considered over the four-year program:

-Photography students will require a 35mm film camera
+- Photography students will require a 35mm SLR camera

 All students accepted into the BFA program at UFV are expected to maintain

 acceptable standards of scholarship.
 Specifically, they are expected to maintain

 a minimum 2.0 CGPA on all courses.
 Six credits in Art History with a